DanR001/danr001.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://www.southampton.ac.uk/" target='"source">University of Southampton</a>.
+subtitle: <a href="https://www.southampton.ac.uk/">University of Southampton</a>.

 profile:
   align: right
-  image: DRidphoto.jpg
+  image: DRidphoto2.jpg
   image_circular: true # crops the image to make it circular
 #  more_info: >
 #    <p>555 your office number</p>